CardiacModelling/BenNevis/README.md

   - `howdy` Prints some old-school ascii art including the version number.
   - `Timer` Times and formats intervals.
   - `write_test_figure` Loads the data and writes a test figure to disk.
+  - `print_result` Print information about an optimization result.

 ## Data set